Recommended vaccinations for those under the age of two

 Only when as many people as possible are vaccinated can herd immunity be ensured.
 This means that people that are not vaccinated – such as newborns or people with certain impairments to the body’s defence system (immune system) – can also be indirectly protected.

-The free national vaccination programme is therefore intended to give all children below 15 years of age living in Austria access to those vaccinations that are important to public health without those persons entitled to bring up a child incurring any cost.
+The free vaccination program is therefore intended to give all children living in Austria in the respective age group access to the vaccinations that are important for public health, at no cost to the parents or guardians.

 Only a defined budget is available in each case to those bearing the costs (Austrian Federal Ministry for Social, Health, Care and Consumer Protection) for the free vaccination programme and its implementation.
 Although this budget have been increased on a continual basis and the procurement processes have been optimised, the funds are not sufficient for the public authorities to provide all available and important vaccinations.
 Information on further recommended vaccinations that are not available free of charge can be found in the current vaccination plan and should be discussed with the doctor administering your vaccination.